the-write-one/datadog-quickstart/QuickStart.md

 The VM manager software VirtualBox is installed following instructions at [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-3. Rebooting is required to apply changes from previous installations.
+3. Rebooting the host machine is required to apply changes from previous installations.

 4. Spin-up default VM

-First we created an instance of our VM using the Vagrant template `hashicorp/precise64`, which is Ubuntu 64 12.X LTS.
+First, we create an instance of our VM using the Vagrant template `hashicorp/precise64`, which is Ubuntu 64 12.X LTS.
 ```
     > md c:\VM\test
     > cd c:\VM\test
     > vagrant init
 ```

-Observing the allocated resources in the VirtualBox Manager, in order to prevent slow down or other performance issues affecting our tests, the memory is increased in `c:\VM\test\Vagrantfile`:
+You can view allocated resources in the VirtualBox Manager.
+In order to prevent performance and related issues during our testing, the memory is increased in `c:\VM\test\Vagrantfile`:
 ```
       config.vm.provider "virtualbox" do |vb|